How to Charge a Car Battery

 Check Your Charge

 Take a voltmeter and see what you’re dealing with.
 A healthy battery will give you a reading of 12.4 to 12.7 volts across both terminals.
-If the voltage is well below this, the battery will have trouble turning the crank to start the engine.
+If the voltage is well below this, the battery will have trouble turning the starter to crank the engine.
 You’ll want to hit this range before you try to start the car again.

 If your battery charge doesn’t approach this number or it drops quickly from it even after the following fixes, you’ll likely be making a trip to the store for a replacement.

-Option One (12 Volts or Above): Jump It and Drive It
+Option One (12 Volts or More): Jump and Drive It

 Try to keep power-leeching features like air conditioning and infotainment off while your alternator is recharging the battery.
 Ideally, you’ll want to drive your vehicle in daylight while this is happening so that you’re not using the headlights.
 Drive it again in the next day or two to make sure the charge has held.
 Oftentimes, that’s all you need to do, and it’ll be months or years before you find yourself with a problem again.